The Little Known Art of Cutting Trailers

-It is sometimes said that the movie trailer is better than the film itself.
+It’s often said that sometimes the movie trailer is better than the film itself.
 This is often true, and in some cases, we have trailer editor Ric Thomas to blame.
 Ric works at award winning film marketing trailer company Empire Design in London, a company responsible for some of the most iconic poster designs and trailers of recent years, including Kill Bill, Casino Royale and Prometheus.
 Ric spends his time editing together trailers for some of the biggest blockbuster movies coming out of Hollywood, carefully crafting a piece of advertising that has to make us want to see the film.
 In the hands of a skilled editor a story boiled down to selected moments, artfully pieced together and set to music can take us on a powerful emotional journey.
-With that in mind, we recently had the chance to talk to Ric and ask him about his experience of trailer editing.
+With that in mind, we recently had the chance to Ric ask him about his experience of trailer editing.

 What made you want to be in entertainment and what made you want to be an editor?